AleRiccardi/EasyECommerce/README.md

 # EasyECommerce

-Fast and easy template for restaurant.
+Fast and easy e-commerce template for restaurant.

-### Installation
+## Installation

-The installation is composed in tre steps:

 1. Create a database called as you want.
 2. Open the file /installation/createDatabaseTable.sql and then inject the sql code in your database.